zhuzhangZZ/IontronicsMicroscope/Instrumentation/IMGUI/README.md

 * _View_: Houses everything related to visualization of data.
 View should communicate only through models to devices and should get the input from the user.
 Acquisition tasks should be performed in a different thread, in order not to block the GUI.
 A timer updates the GUI at constant intervals, while the acquisition can happen at a different rate.

-## Screenshot ##

-- to be added

-## Documentation

-### UUTrack code
+###  code

-UUTrack is a python package created at nanoLinx as a GUI (Guided User Interface) for experimental setup cameras.
-It shows a preview and helps start and stop measuring.
+The code is a python package created as a GUI (Guided User Interface) for the setup in ITPDYS in PAris for the setup with iSCAT and TIRS.

-I'll go trough the filestructure and explain what is in what folder with occasionally more information on certain files.

-The documented version of UUTrack in this document is this experiments very own dedicated branch of the UUTrack software.
-Because it branched when the UUTrack software was using the now outdated PyQt4 package instead of the updated PyQt5.
-Because PyQt4 has some compatibility issues it possibly requires some tricks to get our version of UUTrack running.
-These tricks would be gladly learned of if they are found out, because right now it is up to whomever wants to use it to solve these issues.
-So to be clear: there are probably unknown issues that will making a fresh install hard.

-### Data generated by UUTrack
+### Generated Data

 When finishing a measurement with UUTrack you have a number of \texttt{\allowbreak "(..).hdf5"} and \texttt{\allowbreak "(..)\_m\#.npy"\allowbreak } files, where \texttt{\allowbreak (..)} is what you called the measurement.
 These files you can analyze using the file \texttt{\allowbreak "PDSM/Analysis/\allowbreak data\_processing/\allowbreak new\_analysis\_file.py"}.